· Home

 System requirements

-OzTeX and the other Oz* apps are Carbon apps that run natively on OS X. They also run on OS 8.6 and 9.x if CarbonLib 1.3 or later is installed.
+OzTeX and the other Oz* apps are Intel-only apps that run natively on OS 10.4 or later.

 Download the latest version